HKICON Conservation Awards 2022

 The Hong Kong Institute of Architectural Conservationists (HKICON) Conservation Awards are now open for submissions of entries.
 The award recognizes exemplary efforts by local professionals to conserve built heritage and to promote excellence in the field of heritage conservation in Hong Kong.

-2. Entries may be submitted by the registered owner, registered tenant, or conservation consultant, architect or designer, any of whom would have had to be involved in the process, preferably throughout the entire project duration
+2. Entries may be submitted by the registered owner, registered tenant, or conservation consultant, architect or designer, any of whom would have had to be involved in the process, preferably throughout the entire project duration.

 3. One or more entries may be submitted by each HKICON Associate Member, Professional Member, Corporate Members or Fellow.

 4. Each entry submitted shall be made strictly under only one of the three listed categories: (1) Restoration; (2) Adaptive Reuse; (3) Interpretation.
 (Please refer to Section C of the Application Form.)
+The same project can apply for multiple entries under separate submissions.

 5. The submitted project must be officially completed (by published or documented proof of the date of the official opening or commissioning) within the period from 31 August 2020 to 30 August 2022.